Optimize your fulfillment operation with multi carrier shipping software

 The guide will be especially interesting to ecommerce professionals because the list is sourced from veterans of Amazon and Zulily, pulling from their experience of measuring the things that mattered.

-Difference between analytics and metrics
+Difference between supply chain data analytics and metrics

 The definitions build on each other, almost like a pyramid.

 Measurement is the “how” of data collection.
-Measurement within ecommerce businesses is uniquely different—and better—than in physical stores.
+Measurement within ecommerce businesses is uniquely different — and better — than in physical stores.
 Since ecommerce systems are inherently digital, data is being shed with every “action” happening along the supply chain.
 Therefore, measurement is as simple as capturing the enormous amounts of data produced from every interaction within every system every second of every day.

 Some examples: